Spiking neural network models of interaural time difference extraction via a massively collaborative process

 Abstract

 Neuroscientists are increasingly initiating large-scale collaborations which bring together tens to hundreds of researchers.
-However, while these projects represent a step-change in scale, they retain a traditional structure with centralised funding, participating laboratories and data sharing on publication.
-Inspired by an open-source project in pure mathematics, we set out to test the feasibility of an alternative structure by running a grassroots, massively collaborative project in computational neuroscience.
-To do so, we launched a public Git repository, with code for training spiking neural networks to solve a sound localisation task via surrogate gradient descent.
+At this scale, such projects can tackle large-scale challenges and engage a wide range of participants.
+Inspired by projects in pure mathematics, we set out to test the feasibility of widening access to such projects even further, by running a massively collaborative project in computational neuroscience.
+The key difference, with prior neuroscientific efforts, being that our entire project (code, results, writing) was public from the outset, and that anyone could participate.
+To achieve this, we launched a public Git repository, with code for training spiking neural networks to solve a sound localisation task via surrogate gradient descent.
 We then invited anyone, anywhere to use this code as a springboard for exploring questions of interest to them, and encouraged participants to share their work both asynchronously through Git and synchronously at monthly online workshops.
+Our hope was that the resulting range of participants would allow us to make discoveries that a single team would have been unlikely to find.
 At a scientific level, our work investigated how a range of biologically-relevant parameters, from time delays to membrane time constants and levels of inhibition, could impact sound localisation in networks of spiking units.
 At a more macro-level, our project brought together 31 researchers from multiple countries, provided hands-on research experience to early career participants, and opportunities for supervision and teaching to later career participants.
-Looking ahead, our project provides a glimpse of what open, collaborative science could look like and provides a necessary, tentative step towards it.
+While our scientific results were not groundbreaking, our project demonstrates the potential for massively collaborative projects to transform neuroscience.

 Links